 Why Did Header Bidding Start?

-The opinions on the reasons behind header bidding's birth differ.
+The opinions on the reasons behind the technology’s birth differ.
 Some think that this was simply inevitable.
 In their view, programmatic has always been about making media buying more transparent, quick, and efficient.
 Header bidding represents all of the above, so its appearance was natural.

 Others find a more practical reason.
 You see, Google’s Doubleclick for Publishers (DFO) has always been the most popular solution for said publishers.
 The comfort of a walled garden solution comes at a price.
 Specifically, Google’s ad server favored Google’s ad exchange, limiting external ad offers and lowering publishers’ profits.